nathanLoretan/FIR_Filter/README.md

     $ make

 The makefile compiles the C++ class and create the python module.
-Then the python package can be simply improted in a script.
+Then the python package can be simply improted.
+The FIR filter class is not compiled in the reposite.

 ## Demo ##